-The following table summarizes on the pro forma as adjusted basis described above, as of March 31, 2021, the differences between the number of shares of common stock purchased from us by our existing stockholders and common stock by new investors purchasing shares in this offering, the total consideration paid to us in cash and the average price per share paid by existing stockholders for shares of common stock issued prior to this offering and the price to be paid by new investors for shares of common stock in this offering.
+The following table summarizes on the pro forma as adjusted basis described above, as of December 31, 2020, the differences between the number of shares of common stock purchased from us by our existing stockholders and common stock by new investors purchasing shares in this offering, the total consideration paid to us in cash and the average price per share paid by existing stockholders for shares of common stock issued prior to this offering and the price to be paid by new investors for shares of common stock in this offering.
 The calculation below is based on the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of the prospectus, before deducting the estimated underwriting discounts and commissions and estimated expenses related to the offering payable by us.

-Shares P urchased Total Con Average Price Per
+Shares Pu ırchased Total Cons

-Number Percent Amount Percent Share
+Number Percent Amount Percent Average Price Per Share

 Existing stockholders \$

 New investors

 Total \$

-The outstanding share information in the table above is based on 24,792,614 shares of our common stock (including preferred stock, on an asconverted basis, and the issuance of shares of common stock upon settlement of restricted stock units that will have satisfied the service-based and performance-based and liquidity event vesting conditions, which will occur in connection with this offering) outstanding as of March 31, 2021 and excludes:
+The outstanding share information in the table above is based on 23,155,676 shares of our common stock (including preferred stock on an as-converted basis) outstanding as of December 31, 2020 and excludes:

-- 177,716 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock outstanding as of March 31, 2021, with a weighted-average exercise price of \$2.5357 per share, under our 2011 Stock Plan which plan will expire upon the execution of the underwriting agreement for this offering; - 1,878,126 shares of our common stock issuable upon the settlement of outstanding restricted stock units as of March 31, 2021 under our 2011 Plan, which will not have satisfied the service and, or performance conditions on completion of this offering; - 1,318,353 shares of our common stock issuable upon the settlement of outstanding restricted stock units granted after March 31, 2021 under our 2011 Plan, which will not have satisfied the service and, or performance conditions on completion of this offering; - 961,519 shares of our common stock reserved for future issuance under our 2011 Plan as of March 31, 2021, which shares will cease to be available for issuance at the time our 2021 Plan becomes effective and will become reserved for future issuance under our 2021 Plan; - 2,000,000 additional shares of our common stock reserved for future issuance under our 2011 Plan, pursuant to an amendment to our 2011 Plan approved by our board and stockholders in May 2021, which shares will be added to the shares reserved under our 2021 Plan upon the effectiveness of the 2021 Plan if those shares are not issued or subject to outstanding grants under the 2011 Plan at that time; - shares of our common stock reserved for future issuance under our 2021 Plan, which will become effective upon the execution of the underwriting agreement for this offering, plus the number of shares subject to stock options or other stock awards that would have otherwise returned to our 2011 Plan (such as upon the expiration or termination of a stock award prior to vesting), which includes an annual evergreen increase and will become effective in connection with this offering; and - shares of our common stock reserved for future issuance under our ESPP, which includes an annual evergreen increase and will become effective in connection with this offering.
+- 209,608 shares of our common stock issuable upon the exercise of options to purchase shares of our common stock outstanding as of December 31, 2020, with a weighted-average exercise price of \$2.2842 per share, under our 2011 Stock Plan, as amended (the 2011 Plan), which plan will expire upon the execution of the underwriting agreement for this offering; - 3,392,761 shares of our common stock issuable upon the settlement of outstanding restricted stock units outstanding as of December 31, 2020 under our 2011 Plan; - 152,027 shares of our common stock issuable upon the settlement of outstanding restricted stock units granted after December 31, 2020 under our 2011 Plan; - 998,125 shares of our common stock reserved for future issuance under our 2011 Plan as of December 31, 2020, which shares will cease to be available for issuance at the time our 2021 Equity Incentive Plan (the 2021 Plan), becomes effective and will become reserved for future issuance under our 2021 Plan; - shares of our common stock reserved for future issuance under our 2021 Plan, which will become effective upon the execution of the underwriting agreement for this offering, plus the number of shares subject to stock options or other stock awards that would have otherwise returned to our 2011 Plan (such as upon the expiration or termination of a stock award prior to vesting), which includes an annual evergreen increase and will become effective in connection with this offering; and - shares of our common stock reserved for future issuance under our 2021 Employee Stock Purchase Plan (the ESPP), which includes an annual evergreen increase and will become effective in connection with this offering.

 To the extent any outstanding options are exercised, there will be further dilution to new investors.
-If all of such outstanding options had been exercised as of March 31, 2021, the pro forma as adjusted net tangible book value per share after this offering would be \$ , and total dilution per share to new investors would be \$ .
+If all of such outstanding options had been exercised as of December 31, 2020, the pro forma as adjusted net tangible book value per share after this offering would be \$, and total dilution per share to new investors would be \$.